AdamStelmaszczyk/dqn/README.md

 and the code will use 1 GPU + 1 CPU.
 If it doesn't find a GPU, it will use 1 CPU.

 Tesla K40 + Intel i5 Haswell give about 80 steps/s during training.

-Training a single game requires 1M training + 200k evaluation steps (20k evaluation steps every 100k training steps).
-1.2M steps takes about 3.5 hours with K40.
+1M training + 200k evaluation steps (20k evaluation steps every 100k training steps) takes about 3.5 hours with K40.

 I'd recommend about 10 GB of RAM to safely train.
 REPLAY_BUFFER_SIZE = 100000 and stacking 4 frames in the observation already uses 84 \* 84 \* 4 \* 100000 = 2.6 GB RAM.